SotaYoshida/NuclearToolkit.jl/docs/src/contributing.md

 - shell-model results with the derived effective interaction by VS-IMSRG
 - MPI and sampling stuffs are runnable

+!!! note
-If you submit a major change to the code and it brings the changes in the results by many-body methods, it is recommended to contact the main author(s).
-Otherwise, we appreciate it if you could propose updated test codes.
+    If you submit a major change to the code, please consider to update the test codes mathing to your modifications.

 ## Reporting bugs by opening a new issue